gargsaar/singlepage_website_ni/_posts/2019-09-22-despair-can-disappear-in-an-instant.markdown

 Appa took the same route every day.
 I knew the shortcut that could have saved us from the scorching heat, but who cared what I knew.
 He didn’t like me.
 Maybe, he was upset with what I did to him.

 I was the first girl in my family after eight cousin brothers, so Achamma was extremely happy with the news of my birth.
 She was so excited to see me that she ran towards the hospital room with all enthusiasm.
 She was a strong woman.
 She banged the door with full power.
 Appa, who was standing behind the door, fell flat on the ground, thrashed by Achamma’s sudden attack.
 He broke his nose, and the news of my birth became a breaking news for him, literally.
 From a distance his nose looked ok, but up close it was bent towards a side.
 I thought, he must be happy with his peculiar nose that made him famous, but who cared what I thought.

-Lost in his nose, I didn’t realise we reached Kendriya Vidhayala, Gate 4.
+Lost in his nose, I didn’t realise we reached Gate 4, Kendriya Vidhayala.
 Activa stopped, and in a moment, disappeared.
-I hoped he had wished me luck for the dance competition, but I knew it was a half-hearted hope.
+I wanted his wishes for the dance competition, but I knew it was a half-hearted hope.

-Just a step further, I turned to realise there was a coin on the road.
-A kind that I had never seen before.
-It was old, but shiny, engraved a sword on one side, and on the other, something that I couldn’t decipher.
+Just a step further, I realised there was a coin on the road.
+I turned to look at it.
+It was a kind that I had never seen before.
+A old, but shiny coin that engraved a sword on one side, and on the other, something that I couldn’t decipher.
 I didn’t look left or right, just picked it up.

 The evening turned dull, and overcast.
 I reached home to find Amma sitting silently in a corner, staring at Appa without the drop of an eyelash.
 I pulled a chair and sat next to Amma.

-“How was the competition?” she asked without looking at me.
+“How was the competition?” she asked without moving her head.

 “We lost!”
 I said, casually.

 “Then why are you so happy?”
+She exclaimed.
 She stared at me, bamboozled.

 “Why is Appa sherlock?”
 I asked in an attempt to change the topic.